 How to make Body butter?

-Making body conditioner (as I like to call it) is easy.
+Making body butter is easy.
 Seriously.
 You need a few butters, a few oils and you’re good to go.

 The process involves melting the butters, combining them with the oils and whipping the blend until it’s soft, creamy, and it resembles frosting.
-It’s a thing you’ll want to dive head-on into because it’s oh so gorgeous.
-See below for decadent homemade recipes.
+The body butter is a thing you’ll want to dive head-on into because it’s oh so gorgeous.

 - Cocoa butter